Kuchkabal: To land

-The system of land tenure employed across the kuchkabalo'ob has not been fully elucidated.
+The system of land tenure employed across the provinces has not been fully elucidated.
 The system is commonly described as 'communal ownership,' following accounts by Gaspar Antonio Chi.
-Details regarding the purported 'communal ownership' are still debated, however, though it is nonetheless commonly agreed that 'there was no private ownership of land in the Spanish sense of the term.'
-In particular, there is evidence '[v]ery early in the colonial period [...] of both individual and municipal ownership of land.'
+Though details regarding the purported 'communal ownership' are still debated, it is commonly agreed that 'there was no private ownership of land.'
 For instance, a deed of sale dated 1561 records 'an individual title to a tract of land and its conveyance "to the principal men of the town here at Ebtun,"' with the vendor further noting that the conveyed title 'is the "title of the forest of my ancestors."'
 Similarly, at least some majority-Maya colonial towns are known to have held joint ownership over land within town limits, with town lots owned by the municipality, but fruit trees in orchards (and possibly, similar improvements to land) owned privately.

+Of rebellion

+It has been suggested that either the nobility or the commons reserved the right to remove their government from office for breaches of duty or propriety, such as a senior officer's 'becoming arrogant and disdainful of his people, demanding a high tribute, making slaves of the people, oppressing the poor, or conducting himself wantonly.'
+It has been further noted that the nobility may have fostered the commons' belief in such a right for pecuniary gain.
+For instance, the mid-fifteenth century rebellion against the governor of Tutul Xiu, then based in Mayapan, was publicly justified by the sovereign's 'arrogant and disdainful attitude towards his people,' but privately led by noblemen who may have rather sought to break the governor's monopoly on the lucrative slave trade with non-provincial settlements in Ulua, Honduras.